It’s raining. It’s pouring. And you wanna wear your boots exploring…

 High heat can melt any protectants or adhesives used on your boots, and further distress the leather and warp the sole.
 So, resist the urge to warm your cold, tired feet by the fire like an old-school rustler.
 Always remove your boots first, and let them air dry in a warm dry place.

-HOW TO WATERPROOF COWBOY BOOTS
+HOW TO WATERPROOF LEATHER BOOTS

 High quality cowboy boots, like the ones you’ll find at Harry’s Boots, are made of the highest quality leather, and their top-of-the-line craftsmanship makes them basically waterproof, for the most part.
 However, if you want your boots to last years, or even decades, it’s important to apply some form of water protectant.